 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
+The County uses the specific identification method to assess interest rate risk.
 The County's policy for managing its exposure to fair value loss arising from increasing interest rates is to invest no more than 75% of the portfolio of securities with maturities exceeding 1 year and no more than 25% of the portfolio of securities with maturities exceeding 5 years.